Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 - **Tile & Sprite Sizing**
   Differences in tile sizes and sprite dimensions used to build characters and environments, and how this impacts character detail and animation.

-- **Sprite Rendering Constraints**
-  Limits on how many sprites can appear per scanline and overall memory usage, influencing flickering, layering, and on-screen complexity.

 The three games I traced: